astropy/astropy/docs/units/quantity.rst

 .. note:: You could get the value in ``cm`` also using ``q.to(u.cm).value``.
           The difference is that :meth:`~astropy.units.Quantity.to_value` does
-          no conversion if the unit is already the correct one, instead just returning an :meth:`~numpy.ndarray.view` of the data (just as if you had done ``q.value``).
+          no conversion if the unit is already the correct one, instead returning an :meth:`~numpy.ndarray.view` of the data (just as if you had done ``q.value``).
 In contrast,
           :meth:`~astropy.units.Quantity.to` always returns a copy (which also means it is slower for the case where no conversion is necessary).
           As discussed :ref:`further below <astropy-units-quantity-no-copy>`,
-          one can avoid the copy if the unit is already correct by using the ``<<`` operator.
+          you can avoid the copy if the unit is already correct by using the ``<<`` operator.

-Comparing quantities
+Comparing Quantities
 ====================

-|quantity| objects can be compared as follows:
+|Quantity| objects can be compared as follows:

     >>> from astropy import units as u
     >>> u.allclose([1, 2] * u.m, [100, 200] * u.cm)